The start of this article is here.

 What we describe in section 204 is not premised on a patent owner’s clever gaming of the system–that happens, anyway.
-Section 204 itself games Bayh-Dole and expressly provides the guidance to show patent owners how they may avoid section 204’s demand for American manufacturing.
+Instead, section 204 itself games Bayh-Dole’s policy statement and expressly provides guidance to show patent owners how they may avoid section 204’s demand for American manufacturing.
 Here, Bayh-Dole’s most important section–the thing that will boost American manufacturing and restore American leadership in innovation–turns out to be the weakest part of the law–and the weaknesses are designed into section 204.

 We are only half way through with the first part of section 204.
 There’s an immediate weakening of 204’s primary restriction on exclusive licenses to use or to sell:

 unless such person agrees that any products embodying the subject invention or produced through the use of the subject invention will be manufactured substantially in the United States.